 Minimum Wage

 Afghanistan follows a statutory minimum wage system where minimum wages are determined by the state for public sector employees.
-The employers in the private sector can set minimum wage at the enterprise level with the condition that these cannot fall below the minimum wage set by the government for public sector workers.
+The employers in the private sector can set a minimum wage at the enterprise level, with the condition that it cannot fall below the minimum wage set by the government for public sector workers.

-The minimum wage for the public sector workers as well organizations where government’s capital share is more than 50%, the minimum wage is determined by the relevant ministries.
+The minimum wage for the public sector workers, as well as organisations, is determined by the relevant ministries.
+If the government’s capital share is more than 50%, the minimum wage is determined by the relevant ministries.
 These are Ministries of Labour, Social Affairs, Martyrs and Disabled and of Finance and Civil Service Commission.
-The Labour Code does not prescribe any process or criteria for determination or revision of minimum wages.
+The Labour Code does not prescribe any process or criteria for the determination or revision of minimum wages.

 There is no provision in law stipulating penalties or fines for non-compliance with minimum wage requirements.